 Exhausted, terrified, and hungry, Brian struggles to find food and make a shelter for himself.
 He has no special knowledge of the woods, and he must find a new kind of awareness and patience as he meets each day’s challenges.
 Is the water safe to drink?
 Are the berries he finds poisonous?
 Slowly, Brian learns to turn adversity to his advantage; an invading porcupine unexpectedly shows him how to make fire, a devastating tornado shows him how to retrieve supplies from the submerged airplane.
 Most of all, Brian leaves behind the self-pity he has felt about his predicament as he summons the courage to stay alive.

-A story of survival and of transformation, this riveting book has sparked many a reader’s interest in venturing into the wild.
+A story of survival and of transformation, this riveting book has sparked many a reader’s interests in venturing into the wild.

 Hatchet is a great novel to accompany a study of: